Basic Algorithm Templates

 return cnt[p];

-}//It's possible to use map<string,int>, but the timing would be more than twice as slow
+}//You can use map<string,int>, but the time is more than twice

 1